 A report indicates that Snapchat has 10 billion video views every day.
 While these are large numbers, the amount of video marketing continues to increase.
 Video tweets increased by more than 50 percent in the first half of 2016.
-Cisco predicts that nearly 1 million minutes of video content will go through global IP networks every second by 2020.
+Here are some more interesting facts to look at before we move ahead:

-If you haven’t incorporate video in your digital marketing strategy you will be left behind.
-However, due to the number of videos that appear on the news list of social networks.
-Some planning will be necessary to ensure that the content of your video is not lost among all the noise.
-We will start by analyzing some general principles of video marketing.
+If you haven’t incorporated video in your digital marketing strategy yet you will be left behind.
+Let’s start by analyzing some general principles of video marketing.
 Then, we will study further the specific optimization strategies that work best for each network.